Impacts-of-Computing-Fall-2026/impacts-computing-template/modules/00-exploring-the-repository.md

 ## Instructor notes

+- **Before assigning this module, personally visit the Step 2.5 link and check your browser's Network tab (right-click → Inspect → Network) to confirm nothing actually leaves your machine beyond loading the page.** It's a small, independently-built site, not an institutional tool — worth the same scrutiny you'd give anything else students are sent to, especially in a privacy-focused course.
+  If you're not comfortable with what you find, drop Step 2.5 entirely — the module works fine without it.
 - Checking completion is just checking `class-commons` activity for the week — no separate submission to track.
 - Expect a range of first reactions, including skeptical or